jcockbain/jcockbain/README.md

 Backend Engineer at [Thought Machine](https://thoughtmachine.net/), working on their cloud-native core banking platform.

-I previously worked for IBM Cloud for 2 years, after graduating with a master's degree in physics from Durham University.
+I previously worked for IBM Cloud, after graduating with a master's degree in physics from Durham University.

 ### Skills 🧰